yutato/valgrind-macos/README.md

 ## TODO

  - Get historical build data from sourceforge for macOS 10.13
- - pthread and signals blocking (re-enable tests) [patch in progess]
  - wqthread broken (see #4) [patch in progress]
  - drd thread related crash on 10.15
  - `-UNHANDLED` messages